iacgm/website/content/posts/c2bf.md

 Slightly more complicated, but not too bad.
 If `x` & `y` are our arguments, we repeatedly decrement `x` & increment `y`, until `x` is zero.
 Then, we shift the head back one cell to free a space on the stack.
 3. `Store(3)`: `<<<[-]>>>[-<<<+>>>]<`
 To move a value from the top of the stack to a slot further down, we just clear that slot, then add the value at the top of the stack, and then move the tape head back.
-4. `Goto`: Hm......
+4. `GoTo`: Hm...

-While arithmetic and other basic operations can be implemented by [direct translations](https://esolangs.org/wiki/Brainfuck_algorithms) ("direct" does not mean "simple"; just try implementing bitwise operations), getting the jumping we need for our control flow is more complicated.
+While arithmetic and other basic operations can be implemented by direct translations[^translations], implementing the jumping we need for general control flow (or for function pointers) is more complicated.

+[^translations]: "Direct" does not mean "simple"; just try implementing bitwise operations without multiplication or division.
+Even unsigned comparisons are highly nontrivial.
+Take a look at [these](https://esolangs.org/wiki/Brainfuck_algorithms) for inspiration.

 Again, I encourage you to stop and think through this.
-This is another sort of riddle.
+This is another puzzle.

 This time, the idea is to use a whole-program transformation.
 We can wrap the whole program in a `[`/`]` loop, and then gate each block of assembly in an if-statement.
 This way, we only need to implement one simple kind of control flow in Brainfuck.
 As an example: